 How to Serve Rosemary Garlic White Bean Soup

-This soup is fairly simple at heart, but still has bold flavor that stands up on its own, with maybe just a piece of crusty bread for dipping.
+This soup is fairly simple at heart, but still has bold flavor that stands up on its own, but would also be great with a piece of crusty bread for dipping, or maybe even some Pesto Cheese Toast.
 That being said, I got creative when I was photographing the soup and started added some fun toppings.
 I drizzled a little pesto over one bowl, topped another with some homemade croutons, and shaved a bit of fresh Parmesan over another.
 I can also imagine a little melty gruyere or smoked mozzarella would be fabulous, or even just a dash of hot sauce.

 You know I like to keep things simple, but if you happen to have these ingredients on hand and need to use them up, feel free to toss them into your Rosemary Garlic White Bean Soup: